Massachusetts Bringing Back Work Search Requirement For Unemployment Claims

 The state says claimants “will need to keep a detailed written log of their work search activities” and complete at least three per week in order to remain eligible for benefits.
 Work search activities include submitting job applications, registering with a local Mass Hire Career Center, looking up job listings, contacting professional associations and networking.

-There were a record 200,000 job listing in Massachusetts last month, the state said.READ MORE: Simon Malls Keeping Face Mask Requirement
+There were a record 200,000 job listing in Massachusetts last month, the state said.READ MORE: 'Never Seen It Like This Before,' Check In System Outage Causes Long Lines At Logan Airport

 Massachusetts is set to fully reopen on May 29, and Gov. Charlie Baker said he will lift the state of emergency on June 15.
 After that date, claimant’s won’t be able to cite COVID-related reasons to waive the work search requirements.